 Elements of the Expansion

-The 22.7 mile Trunk Line will start in Anchor Point, run through the City of Homer, and end in Kachemak City.
-The line from Anchor Point to Homer High School will be 8” high density poly-ethylene pipe.
-The remaining distance from Homer High School to Kachemak City, will be 6” high density poly-ethylene pipe.
+The 22.7 mile Trunk Line starts in Anchor Point, runs through the City of Homer, and ends in Kachemak City.
+The line from Anchor Point to Homer High School is 8” high density poly-ethylene pipe, while the remaining distance from Homer High School to Kachemak City utilizes 6” high density poly-ethylene pipe.

 2) City of Homer Distribution System

-The City of Homer is working through a public process to create a Homer Special Assessment District (HSAD).
-This process would approve the funding for the city’s distribution system and allow the City to contract with ENSTAR for its construction.
-The build-out is structured in two phases with the first phase constructed in 2013 and the second in 2014.
-For more information on how the HSAD proposal would work please visit the City of Homer website:
+The City of Homer created a Homer Special Assessment District (HSAD), which approved the funding for the City’s distribution system and allowed the City to contract with ENSTAR for its construction.
+The build-out is structured in two phases; the first phase was completed in 2013 and the second will be constructed in 2014.
+For more information on how the HSAD works, please visit the City of Homer website:

 City of Homer distribution system build-out.
 White = 2013 Build-Out.
 Yellow = 2014 Build-out.